Furnace Efficiency Ratings and What They Mean

-There are a lot of factors to contemplate when you purchase a new furnace:
+There are a lot of things to contemplate when you purchase a new replacement furnace:

 - How much is your budget for a new furnace?